Romeo and Juliet

 English teacher, Diss High School

 “Great energy and pointing of lines were combined with thought-provoking narration.
-It gave the students an overview of the central strand of the play and it provoke discussion which will deepen their understanding.
+It gave the students an overview of the central strand of the play and it provoked discussion which will deepen their understanding.
 Moreover, it will have motivated them to engage with Shakespeare in performance.”

 Head of English, Farnham Heath End School